-If you're living with HIV and are long term unemployed, apply to take part in our ‘Work Positive' Programme (previously the 'Back to Work' Programme) funded by Big Lottery Fund.
+If you're living with HIV and are unemployed, apply to take part in our ‘Work Positive' Programme funded by Barclays Spectrum.

-If you've been unemployed for two years or more, our programme could help you to take positive steps back towards employment in a safe, supportive environment and in a way that suits you.
+If you are unemployed our programme could help you to take positive steps back towards employment in a safe, supportive environment and in a way that suits you.

 'Before starting on the Work Positive Programme, my confidence was taking a battering with every knock-back.
 But Terrence Higgins Trust saw my potential rather than the gaps in my CV.
 Within a couple of months I had a part-time role within the charity, which provided an excellent springboard back into the workplace.
 Just from getting the interview, my confidence has grown and grown.'